John Dingell remembered as 'one of the greatest legislators in American history'

 "For nearly 60 years, John Dingell represented the people of Michigan with honor, integrity & great good humor," former President Bill Clinton tweeted.
 "There are few major legislative triumphs since 1955 that he didn’t have a key hand in passing.
 Hillary & I are grateful to have worked with him & called him our friend."

+"John Dingell’s legacy, from his early championing of healthcare to his joyous wit, will always be a prime example of showing love for people by fighting hard for them," Rep. Alexandria Ocasio-Cortez, D-N.Y., tweeted.
+"An example to all of us.
+Wishing @RepDebDingell & his loved ones peace during this difficult time."

-"You will be missed @JohnDingell," Rep Rashida Tlaib, D-Mich., tweeted.
+"You will be missed @JohnDingell," Rep. Rashida Tlaib, D-Mich., tweeted.
 "Thank you for always being so kind to us younger activists and never trying to reduce our voice.
 Your humor, intelligence and drive for a better world will never be forgotten.
 I am here for you @RepDebDingell and know that you are so loved."

 "The people of Michigan owe John Dingell so much, from his brave service in World War II, to his leadership as Chairman of the Energy and Commerce Committee, and his crucial role in passing some of the most monumental laws of the past century," Michigan Gov. Gretchen Whitmer said in a series of tweets.